[(1) In discharging its general functions the PRA must, so far as is reasonably possible, act in a way which advances its general objective.

 (a) seeking to ensure that the business of PRA-authorised persons is carried on in a way which avoids any adverse effect on the stability of the UK financial system, . . .

-(b) seeking to minimise the adverse effect that the failure of a PRA-authorised person could be expected to have on the stability of the
+(b) seeking to minimise the adverse effect that the failure of a PRA-authorised person could be expected

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.